Israel has long weighed bombing Iran’s nuclear sites. Why it struck now.

 A third point favoring an attack now is a political one, he says.
 Israeli Prime Minister Benjamin Netanyahu has “very clear political reasons for wanting to do this, because if it succeeds, it may be enough to save his political career,” which was badly tarnished by his government’s failure to fend off Hamas’ Oct.
 7 attack.

-Early Friday morning Netanyahu spoke to the nation, saying in response to a “clear and present danger,” Israel had no choice but to attack.
+Early Friday morning, Mr. Netanyahu spoke to the nation, saying that in response to a “clear and present danger,” Israel had no choice but to attack.

 In recent years, Iran has produced enough highly enriched uranium for nine atom bombs, he explained, and in recent months has taken steps “to weaponize this enriched uranium.”
 He said Iran was also gearing up to produce 10,000 ballistic missiles within three years.

-Intimating that Israel’s aims extended beyond Iran’s nuclear program, Mr. Netanyahu also directed remarks in English to Iranians, saying Israel’s fight was not with Iran’s people but its oppressive regime: “I believe that the day of your liberation is near.”
+Intimating that Israel’s aims extended beyond Iran’s nuclear program, Mr. Netanyahu also directed remarks in English to Iranians, saying Israel’s fight was not with Iran’s people but with its oppressive regime: “I believe that the day of your liberation is near.”

-According to the Israeli military, more than 200 Israeli Air Force jets struck overnight in a “first stage” at military targets, nuclear targets and facilities, senior members of the Iranian general staff, and senior scientists of its nuclear programs.
+According to the Israeli military, more than 200 Israeli air force jets struck overnight in a “first stage” at military targets, nuclear targets and facilities, senior members of the Iranian general staff, and senior scientists of its nuclear programs.
 The strikes also targeted air defenses in western Iran and ballistic missiles.

 Israel said its jets hit the Natanz uranium enrichment facility, the largest such site in Iran, damaging the underground area containing centrifuges, electrical rooms, and other infrastructure.

-Israel said the strikes also killed the three most senior military commanders of the Iranian regime: armed forces chief of staff Mohammad Bagheri; Islamic Revolutionary Guard Corps commander Hossein Salami; and Gholam-Ali Rashid, head of Iran’s emergency command.
+Israel said the strikes also killed Iran’s three most senior military commanders: armed forces chief of staff Mohammad Bagheri; Islamic Revolutionary Guard Corps commander Hossein Salami; and Gholam-Ali Rashid, head of Iran’s emergency command.

-In retaliation, Iran launched over 100 UAVs toward Israel, many of which were intercepted on the way.
+In retaliation, Iran launched over 100 drones toward Israel, many of which were intercepted on the way.
 “The threat isn’t over yet,” a military official said in a Zoom briefing.
 “These are complex days for the Israeli people.”

+On Friday evening, Israel said a salvo of some 100 ballistic missiles had been fired from Iran, with five to seven landing in Israel.
+Debris from intercepted missiles fell in and near Amman, Jordan.
+A missile fired from Yemen reportedly fell in the West Bank.

 According to Israel Ziv, a retired general, the Israeli attack has already become a reality “game changer,” saying the United States should now use Israel’s latest military achievements to reach a “much more draconian” agreement with Iran.

-Note: This story, originally published at 1:34 p.m. on June 13, has been updated with news and developments.